 Early Settlement Panel

 New Jersey families going through divorce may rightfully be concerned about what arrangements a judge will make about their future.
 Most cases end in settlement before the court has to make a decision.
 Before the court issues a judgment, it encourages spouses to try to work out a settlement agreement beforehand and mandates that they appear before an Early Settlement Panel (the ‘ESP”).
-An experienced family law lawyer can help Monmouth County residents understand what to expect during arbitration, mediation or the settlement panel, and how a court is likely to see your case if you and your spouse decide not to settle.
-Contact Goldstein Law Group to discuss the details of your situation.
+An experienced family law lawyer can help you understand what to expect during arbitration, mediation or the settlement panel, and how a court is likely to see your case if you and your spouse decide not to settle.
+Contact the Middlesex and Monmouth County divorce settlement lawyers at Goldstein Law Group to discuss the details of your situation.
 All the partners of our firm have been selected to serve as Early Settlement Panelists and/or Intensive Settlement Panelists in Monmouth and/or Middlesex Counties.
 In order to do so, they have to be recognized as skilled family law attorneys that devote a significant part of their practice to family law matters.The Role of the Early Settlement Panel

 The goal of the Early Settlement Panel ("ESP") in New Jersey is to help spouses reach an equitable and efficient (early) settlement.
 Trial and appeal are expensive procedures that can create an emotional burden on one or both spouses and their children.
 The ESP (in most counties) is made up of two attorneys whom the court appoints to mediate a divorce case.
 It can only consider financial issues.
 That means it hears evidence and arguments related to spousal support, child support, property division, and attorneys' fees.
 However, it will not hear issues related to child custody or visitation.
 Other mediation programs provided thru the court system can and do address the non-financial issues.